MA & MS Fall 2014 Registration

 A student requests a Leave of Absence (LOA) to take a period of time off prior to resuming and completing their program.

 Students should discuss their situation with their advisor/program director and submit the Withdrawal/Leave of Absence Form to the GMS Registrar.
 Students must return within one year of requesting a LOA to be reinstated without reapplying.
-Additional expansion of the rules governing leave of absences and withdrawal can be found here.
+Additional expansion of the rules governing leave of absences and withdrawal can be found on the Registration page.
 Please follow the refund calendar for key dates.

 Boston University does not permit a student to enroll simultaneously in more than one graduate program either within Boston University or at another institution, unless those programs have been previously approved by the Trustees of Boston University as a combined degree program.